-If you haven't secured space for next weeks's Disaster Preparedness Orientation, now's the time to do so.
+If you haven't secured space for this weekend's Disaster Preparedness Orientation, now's the time to do so.
 We are again asking that adults bring one or two young people (teens or high school students) with them for orientation to the grassroots strategy we are to employ in building up our community preparedness.
-Veterans, retired and active Police & Fire workers as well as current ROTC students are all being sought along with everyday residents.
+Veterans, retired and active Police & Fire workers as well as current ROTC students.

 This is an important short session, aimed at preserving momentum in our preparations.
 Specifically we will touch on neighborhood "Winter Plans" as snowstorms are the immediate threat right now.

-I look forward to seeing you next Wednesday.
+I look forward to seeing you this Saturday.
 This is an historic initiative.
 Remember to RSVP, if you have not all ready.